bristlemouth/bm_core/docs/api/services.md

 ### Registering Services

 To register a service, you must provide a service ID and a service handler callback.
-The sevrice ID is a string that uniquely identifies the service.
+The service ID is a string that uniquely identifies the service.
 The service handler callback is user defined and is invoked when a service request is received.
 Registering a service will add the service to the list of available services and the service will appear in the subscription list as `node_id/serivce ID/req`.